When and how you can take your holiday

 How do I decide when to take leave?

-The employer decides when to take leave.
-It must give at least 14 days’ notice.
-In practice, however, the holiday dates are usually set by mutual agreement or on the basis of an internal system.
-However, the employee is also entitled to at least two weeks’ holiday in total, unless otherwise agreed.
-If the employee does not take the leave in a calendar year and does not quit, the untaken leave is carried over to the following year, provided that if the employer does not determine the period of this “old” leave by 30 June of the following year, the employee will determine it himself, which must be notified to the employer at least 14 days in advance.
+If an employee does not take leave in a calendar year and does not stop working, the untaken leave is carried over to the next year, provided that if the employer does not determine the period of this ‘old’ leave by 30 June of the following year, the employee will determine the period of leave themselves, which must be notified to the employer at least 14 days in advance.

-If the employee does not come to work for certain reasons and misses shifts, the employer may shorten the leave.
+If an employee does not attend work for certain reasons and misses shifts, the employer may shorten the leave.
 However, leave cannot be reduced for absence for reasons such as employer’s obstacles, maternity leave, temporary incapacity for work due to an occupational accident or disease, public holidays or when taking time off in lieu for overtime or public holidays.
-In addition, the employer may reduce leave for unexcused absences.
-For a day so missed, the employer shall deduct the number of unexcused hours in the shift from the total number of hours of leave.
-This is a change from the previous penalty, where the employer could reduce leave by 1 to 3 days.
-However, even if leave is reduced, the employee must still have at least 3 weeks of leave.

 What if my employer cancels my leave at the last minute?

 In such a case, the Labour Code states that the employer is obliged to compensate the employee for the costs incurred through no fault of his/her own.
-Therefore, if the employer approves a holiday in the spring for July, for example, and then “changes its mind”, the employer must reimburse the employee for all costs, including the purchased trip.
+Therefore, if the employer approves a holiday in the spring for July, for example, and then changes its mind, the employer must reimburse the employee for all costs, including the purchased trip.

 Are you solving a similar problem?